aksfasale/eda_hotel_booking/README.md

  Q14) Is thier any Special request given by the customer to hotels?
  Q15) Which channel is mostly used for the booking of hotels?
  Q16) Chances that its customer will return for another stay?
- Q17) Which distribution channel is performing better for the hotels?
- Q18) Which types of customers mostly make bookings?
+ Q17) Which types of customers mostly make bookings?
- Q19) How many customers are most likely to require a parking space?
+ Q18) How many customers are most likely to require a parking space?
 ```

 Mainly performed using Matplotlib and Seaborn library and the following graph and plots had been used: